-More than 12,000 Michigan children are in foster care at any given time.
+In Michigan, there are nearly 13,000 children in foster care and 300 children who still need an adoptive family.
 We need your help to provide a safe, nurturing home for these children until they can be returned to their families.
 When children cannot be returned to their homes, foster parents are often asked to provide permanent homes.

 5 Easy Steps to Become a Foster Parent

 CALL A NAVIGATOR.
 Call our Foster Care Navigators at 855-MICHKIDS to get started.
 Navigators are experienced foster parents who can answer all of your questions, help you find an agency near you and provide guidance along your journey to becoming a foster parent.
 Use our Agency Checklist as a guide to choosing an agency that's right for you.

 ATTEND AN ORIENTATION.
 The comprehensive orientation will not only review guidelines, but help illustrate what you can expect as a foster parent.
 Agency representatives will be happy to answer all your questions during the orientation.

 COMPLETE THE APPLICATION.
 After orientation, the agency you selected will provide you with a licensing application packet.
 In general, the application steps are: